unpaid-intern/StampMod/README.md

 ---

 ### **Color Options**
 Choose what chalk colors to use by **enabling** or **disabling** them.

 - Use **RGB** to map an image’s colors to RGB chalk.
 - Use **Blank** to make certain colors fully transparent.

-#### **Boost and Threshold Adjustments**
-- **Boost:** Enhances the intensity of specific chalk colors in an image, making muted tones stand out more.
-Higher values = brighter colors.
-- **Threshold:** Adjusts how closely a pixel's color must match a chalk color to be boosted.
-Lower values are more precise, while higher values affect broader ranges.

----
+- Use **Placing on Canvas** or **Placing on Grass** to add that color to available colors for increased color accuracy.

 ### **What is LAB and When to Use It?**

 >**LAB** is a color space that better reflects how humans perceive color, improving the accuracy of color matching compared to RGB.

 - **Turn LAB On**: For images with subtle gradients or color shifts where precise matching matters.
 - **Turn LAB Off**: For bold, flat colors...
 I think?
+If the blues are looking a little too red...

 Basically, if you aren't happy with a result, try turning it off!
-It's on by default but not always better~
+It's on by default but not always better :3

-Sometimes **disabling green chalk** will make LAB results look better **:3**

 # Canvas map